adenrashid/tic-tac-go/readme.md

 // do basic html and css first
 // make a grid 3 by 3
 // make divs for each grid box
-// make the items hidden, and unhidden when clicked on the grid box through DOM principles as we have practiced
+// make the items hidden, and unhidden when clicked on the grid box through DOM principles as we have practiced using classList
 // functions are called on click
 // when one player gets 3 in a row or diagonally, its a win
     // can program this in an if statement and class name as hidden or unhidden
 // make a pop up only visible when one person wins
 alternate clicking mean its P1 or P2s turn i.e. even clicks are P1 and odd clicks are P2
+// customise it for smaller devices i.e. phones

 // make a reset button so you can start the game over again --> on click, reset all of the icons to hidden again and restart the game